learning-augmented-algorithms/learning-augmented-algorithms.github.io/cfp/index.md

 Submissions should consist of a 2-page abstract (not including references) using the [ACM small template format](https://www.acm.org/publications/proceedings-template).
 The submission should include the names and affiliations of the contributors, a title, a brief abstract, and a summary of the contributions; preliminary results may also be included.
 Submissions must be in PDF format.
 In case the poster presents results of the recently-published papers, bibliographic references to the paper (authors, title, and venue) must be included.

 **Review process:** Submitted posters will be reviewed between *April 1st* and *April 15th*.
 The review will be minimal and focus primarily on relevance to the workshop's focus and likelihood of leading to interesting discussions at the workshop.
-Accepted posters will be posted up throughout the workshop, and authors should prepare a 5 minute "flash talk" on their topic for the poster session.
+Accepted posters will be posted up throughout the workshop, and authors should prepare a 30 second "elevator pitch" on their topic for the introduction to the poster session.